 The very concept of the law is empty.
 The language is falsified and used as a weapon against individuals.

 It rewards big and small evil deeds.
-Family and friends serve and informants.
+Family and friends serve as informants.
 The public sphere is all lies.
 A great deal of effort is spent on masking violence and protecting the perpetrators.

 Acts of violence can be carried out in many ways, not only physical.